ProfElements/DynaTech/README.md

 ## Item Bands
 - **Healthy Item Band** - When applied to armor or weapons gain 4 hearts while wearing or holding the item in your main hand.
+- **Hasty Item Band** - When applied to armor or weapons gain 2 levels of haste while wearing or hold the item in your main hand.
 ## Credits
  [NCBPFluffyBear](https://github.com/ncbpfluffybear) for their autocrafter code since it helped alot with the Auto-Kitchen.